virinchibilla/Shopping-project/README.md

 The back-end uses [Django REST framework](http://www.django-rest-framework.org) with [PostgreSQL](https://www.postgresql.org) as the database.

+This is a mini application with the theme e-commerce shopping website.
+First you will sign up as a new user and then you sign in.
+After sign in you will get access to buy products and every product that you buy you will get invoice.
+You can also change role permissions of users who are registered.

 ## Prerequisites

 Docker, along with docker-compose, is used to manage the dependencies of this project.